How Much a Frequent Flyer Point is Worth: Our Valuations

 Observations

-Here are a few things that stood out to us in our research…
+Here are a few things that stand out in the current valuations…

-- Of the 12 programs compared, Virgin Atlantic Flying Club points, Qatar Airways Privilege Club Avios and Cathay Asia Miles have the highest average redemption values for Australians
+- Of the 13 programs compared, Atmos Rewards, Virgin Atlantic Flying Club points, Qatar Airways Privilege Club Avios and Cathay Asia Miles have the highest average redemption values for Australians.
+Atmos Rewards launched in August 2025, and this is the first time we’ve included it in our Point Valuations.

-- Air New Zealand, Etihad and Emirates offer the lowest average value for the redemptions that we looked at
+- Air New Zealand, Etihad and Emirates continue to offer the lowest average value for the redemptions that we looked at

 - Most international programs offer significantly better value on gift card redemptions compared to Qantas and Velocity

-- The value of a round-trip Business Class redemption to Europe with Qantas Frequent Flyer was “only” 2.12 cents per point.
-That’s still decent, but we expected it to be higher.
-The high number of points required and reasonably high carrier charges reduced the redemption value somewhat.
+- The value of a round-trip Business Class redemption to Europe with Qantas Frequent Flyer is “only” 1.57 cents per point.
+We would have expected this to be higher as it’s such a popular redemption.
+But the high number of points and carrier charges reduce the redemption value quite a bit, especially on Emirates (which has the most availability).

-With Virgin Atlantic Flying Club, you can also book trans-Tasman flights on Air New Zealand as well as Economy Class flights on Virgin Australia.
+Virgin Atlantic Flying Club continues to offer relatively good value redemptions as well, including on SkyTeam partners like Garuda Indonesia and Vietnam Airlines, with lower points requirements than other programs for similar flights.
+You can also use Flying Club to book trans-Tasman flights on Air New Zealand, as well as Economy Class flights on Virgin Australia.

-Although our analysis found that Virgin Atlantic Flying Club had the most valuable points of the programs compared, note that this is a UK-based program.
+One of the reasons for its good value is that Flying Club is a UK-based program.
 It often awards points for every British pound (GBP) spent, rather than every Australian dollar (AUD) spent… and 1 GBP is worth roughly 2 AUD.
 So, while the points are more valuable on paper, you might not necessarily be able to earn them at the same rate as with other programs.

 Meanwhile, Qatar Airways Privilege Club is a particularly valuable program for redemptions on Qatar Airways, Oneworld airlines and other unique partner airlines.

-Cathay is also a great value program for redemptions on Oneworld airlines, and offers very good premium cabin reward availability on Cathay Pacific flights – including between Australia and Hong Kong.
+Cathay is also a great value program for redemptions on Oneworld airlines, and offers very good premium cabin reward availability on Cathay Pacific flights.
+That includes between Australia and Hong Kong.

 Qantas vs Velocity